guisalim/prototype-unity-builder/README.md

 ### Limitation
 Due to the time constraints to develop this solution, some limitations of these prototypes are:
-- It uses an injected script to perform a custom build based on the arguments provided
+* It uses an injected script to perform a custom build based on the arguments provided
-- It supports only Linux and Mac environment
+* It supports only Linux and Mac environment
-- It requires that the application contains a single scene `"Assets/Scenes/SampleScene.unity"`, in case of additional or custom scenes, it requires manual changes on `<node|shell>/csScripts/BuildScript.cs:27`
+* It requires that the application contains a single scene `"Assets/Scenes/SampleScene.unity"`, in case of additional or custom scenes, it requires manual changes on `<node|shell>/csScripts/BuildScript.cs:27`

 ### Next Steps
 Besides working on the limitation listed above, some of the next features/code improvements are:
 * Docker container - run the build pipeline inside a docker container.
-(Reference: [Game.CI](https://game.ci/docs/docker/customize-docker-images))
+(Reference: [Game.CI](https://game.ci/docs/docker/customize-docker-images)).
+A containerized image can support increase scalability, encapsulation as well as limit the resources used by the process
 * Include support to multiple source control (tfvc, git, etc)
 * [Typescript] Unit tests - add unit tests around each minor function to ensure stability of the code